abhinavverma-sf/ai-assistant/ai-assistant/README.md

 This includes pre-requisite that `tgz` is packed from `library` and exists in your project/repo

 Make sure the name of `tgz` file in `package.json` matches the `tgz` file in your repository

+Then do `npm install` it will install the library in your new project

 ## Structure of SSE API